lukstafi/navi-parens/README.md

 Navi Parens is a Visual Studio Code extension that provides structured code navigation similar to what's available in Emacs.
 It also provides additional key bindings for moving the cursor without "fingers leaving the home row".

+Navi Parens also provides Markmacs Mode, which emulates TeXmacs-like WYSIWYG editing capabilities within preview panes by simply updating the document directly.
+When the cursor position changes, a cursor-scope marker are moved with it.
+Moreover, Markmacs-Mode adds commands such as "cycle-through" which replaces a token to the left of the cursor with its alternatives.

 ## Keywords

-VSCode, Structured Code Navigation, Emacs S-Expressions, Atom Block Travel, Jump, Selection, Keymaps, Key Shortcuts, Home Row Cursor Movement
+VSCode, Structured Code Navigation, Emacs S-Expressions, Atom Block Travel, Jump, Selection, Keymaps, Key Shortcuts, Home Row Cursor Movement, LaTeX, WYSIWYG, TeXmacs

+## Navi Parens

-## Overview
+### Overview

 Navi Parens provides commands for moving the cursor around smoothly from the innermost parentheses to the outermost code blocks and in between.
 It also offers keybindings centered around the `J, K, L, I` keys and the `Alt` modifier.
 E.g. moves of the cursor: `Alt+J` one character left, `Ctrl+Alt+J` one scope left, `Alt+K` one line up, `Ctrl+Alt+K` to outside the beginning of the scope around the cursor.